ars205/mcgutils/README.md

 - [MCGOsmHelperNXX](mcgosmhelpernxx/): Load geo-data from the OSM when considering a greater geographical area (e.g. a city).
 - [MCGOsmHelperBlend](mcgosmhelperblend/): Load geo-data from the OSM from Blender.
 - [MCGUncertaintyBasic](mcguncertaintybasic/): Uncertainty modelling (basic example).
 Useful for modelling time-varying environemtns in Blender.
-- [MCGRemcom](mcgremcomris/): Model, simulate, read, and analyse programatically in Remcom WI.
+- [MCGRemcomRis](mcgremcomris/): Model, simulate, read, and analyse programatically in Remcom WI.
 Useful for automating simulations and analysis, like radiation pattern for RIS.
+- [MCGOSMHelper](mcgosmhelper/): Load geo-data from the OSM when considering a smaller geographical area (e.g. a building).
+- [MCGConverterStl2Skp](mcgconverterstl2skp/): Convert bulk STLs to SKPs.

 ## Usage